Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment

 \subsection{\textbf{Policy Learning (Offline RL)}}

-We next describe the construction of the offline RL environment, including cohort selection, state representation, and action space definition.

 Patient trajectories were randomly split into training (80\%) and testing (20\%) sets.
-To isolate the effect of reward formulation, all policies were trained using the same reinforcement learning algorithm (Dueling Double DQN with Conservative Q-Learning, D3QN-CQL) with identical architecture and hyperparameters.
-This controlled setup ensures that differences in performance are attributable to the reward function rather than training dynamics.
+To isolate the effect of reward formulation, all policies were trained using the same offline RL algorithm (Dueling Double DQN with Conservative Q-Learning; D3QN-CQL) with identical architectures and hyperparameters.
+This controlled setup ensures that differences in policy behavior are attributable to reward formulation rather than optimization dynamics.

-The architecture consists of two fully connected layers (size 128) with Leaky ReLU activation.
-Models were trained using Adam with learning rate $10^{-3}$, discount factor $\gamma = 0.99$, batch size 256, and CQL regularization parameter $\alpha = 0.5$, following established implementations in prior clinical RL work \cite{raghu2017continuous,wu2023value,roggeveen2021transatlantic}.
+The Q-network architecture consisted of two fully connected layers (hidden size 128) with Leaky ReLU activation.
+Models were trained using Adam with learning rate $10^{-3}$, discount factor $\gamma = 0.99$, batch size 256, and CQL regularization parameter $\alpha = 0.5$, following established implementations used in prior clinical RL studies \cite{raghu2017continuous,roggeveen2021transatlantic,wu2023value,tan2024advancing}.